 (Editor’s note: When we first posted this on 28 April 2020, we didn’t realize how bad things were about to get, with Trump mobs overrunning the U.S. Capitol building and an unchecked pandemic in Trump America.
 So we’re updating this with more information for aspiring American expats, whose numbers are increasing every day.)

 Back in 2016, when we founded Dispatches Europe, we foresaw an exodus of American expats after the election of Donald Trump, and to a limited degree, that’s exactly what happened.
 But we never imagined life in the United States would get this bad.
-So far, more than 370,000 Americans have died in the pandemic.
+Since 2020, more than 1.1 million Americans have died in the pandemic.

-Last May, dozens of major American city were in flames after the killings of multiple unarmed African-Americans including George Floyd.
+In May, 2020, dozens of major American city were in flames after the killings of multiple unarmed African-Americans including George Floyd.

 Then, on 6 January 2021, encouraged by President Trump, far-right terrorists rioted in Washington DC, taking over the U.S. Capitol Building and forcing congress to flee.